Type II secretion system: Outer membrane complex

+Inner membrane complex

 The inner membrane complex is made up of several different Gsp proteins which are embedded in the inner membrane.
 Like the outer membrane secretin GspD these proteins are transported into the periplasm via the Sec translocation pathway before being inserted into the inner membrane.
 Four different proteins make up the inner membrane complex; these are GspC, GspF, GspL and GspM.

 Each of these individual subunits plays a slightly different role.
 GspC for instance has been shown to interact with GspD.
 This interaction helps gate the type II secretion system and only when this gate is open are secretory proteins able to enter the system and be pumped out of the cell.
 Importantly, when associated together, GspC, GspL and GspM help protect each other from proteolytic enzymes that would otherwise degrade them.
 Unlike the other proteins that make up the inner membrane complex GspF is a multipass transmembrane protein and it may play a role in binding the secretion ATPase.
 GspL is however known to form tight interactions with the secretion ATPase and these are needed to hold it in close association with the rest of the inner membrane complex.